matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/003 Hashing.md

 Designed to be used with 128, 192, and 256-bit key sizes from AES.
 - Slow, takes long to compute as AES or Twofish
 - SHA3
-	- Built of Sponge Construction (absord data like a sponge and output the fixed hash data), uses gret random permutations to "absorb" large amounts of data.
+	- Built of Sponge Construction (absord data like a sponge and output the fixed hash data), uses random permutations to "absorb" large amounts of data.

 ![[Pasted image 20251001145303.png]]
 1. The MD (Message Digest) Series